darusakov/RusakovLab.github.io/tools.md

 ### Empowering Neuroscience: Our Suite of Computational Tools

-We are proud to offer a trio of sophisticated computational tools, each designed to advance your neuroscience research.
+We are proud to offer you a set of computational tools to help advance your neuroscience research.
 These tools are not only powerful but also free to use:

 1. [**ASTRO**]({% link astro.md %}): dive into the world of astroglial cells with ASTRO.
 This tool integrates a multi-scale, three-dimensional astroglial architecture into a detailed multi-compartmental cell model.
 Rooted in empirical tests, ASTRO enhances the [NEURON platform](https://www.neuron.yale.edu/neuron/), providing a realistic simulation environment.
    Documentation: